Ben Cajee is an experienced television and radio presenter, voiceover artist, writer and event host.

 He’s appeared as a contestant on Celebrity Mastermind, answering questions about his beloved West Ham United, and as a panel show guest on The Dog Ate My Homework.

 He’s performed in five CBeebies Christmas Shows, including playing the lead in Dick Whittington in 2022, and followed that up by playing Aladdin in 60 shows at the Wolverhampton Grand Theatre during their 2022/23 pantomime season.

-Ben hosts live events, campaigns, press conferences, openings and festivals for charities and corporates – including the Premier League, the ECB, England Hockey, Show Racism the Red Card, Stephen Lawrence Day, Ronald McDonald House, Alton Towers, The Children’s Media Conference, Waterstones, Shakespeare Week and the CBBC Summer Social.
+Ben hosts live events, campaigns, press conferences, openings and festivals for charities and corporates – including the Premier League, the ECB, England Hockey, Red Bull, British Champions Day at Ascot, 500 Words, Tiny Happy People, Show Racism the Red Card, Stephen Lawrence Day, Ronald McDonald House, Alton Towers, The Children’s Media Conference, Waterstones, Shakespeare Week and the CBBC Summer Social.

 He regularly writes opinion pieces for The Independent, and his television writing credits include Justin’s House, Something Special and Colours.
 He also wrote CBeebies House links that led to viral content and conversations around inclusivity and equality – across national print and television including BBC Breakfast, 5 Live and Times Radio.

 Ben’s an ambassador for the children’s cancer charity, Young Lives Vs Cancer and Street Child United.